strohs/brewery-microservices/notes/microservices-notes.md

 ## Spring Rest Docs
 - uses ASCIIDoc and annotations in your controller classes and test cases to generate documentation for your rest API
-- requires some extensive? set-up in maven.pom and creating a (required) staring AsciiDoc `index.adoc` page in `src/main/asciidoc`.
+- requires some extensive? set-up in maven.pom and creating a (required) starting AsciiDoc `index.adoc` page in `src/main/asciidoc`.
 See BeerService
 - once the docs are built, and copied to `classes/static/docs`, the generated .jar file will place the main index page at `http://localhost:8080/docs/index.html`

 ## Processing JSON (with Jackson)